Annamarie2019/ExampleDApps/README.md

 ## Setup

 To manage your node programs, make sure that you have node.js and npm installed, run `node -v`.
-If you don’t have it, run:
-`npm update && npm install`.
+If you don’t have it, run `npm update && npm install`.

 1. Make sure all contracts are compiled by running `npm run build`.